allegheny-college-cmpsc-200-fall-2023/space-rock-surprise-assignment/README.md

 * load the letters of the word `MOONROCK` in correct order using memory locations
 * print the fully assembled word

+### Lab: You Bet Your Basalt

+Complete this work in [basalt_bonanza/program.S](basalt_bonanza/program.S).

+After digging through our `MOONROCK` collection, we came upon a pretty special one.
+Only, it fused together during re-entry, so we need to separate the parts and put it back together.
+This will require use of a new instruction that works _kind-of like_ an old instruction.
+Here, you'll learn a bit more about `LDRB` (or, "Load Register Byte").

+While we've used this briefly in at least one of our exercises (`basic_addition`), this assignment will test your understanding of storage and loading.

+Your program should:

+* rearrange the letters found in `rock` to fill the `rockbox`
+* these letters will spell a rare kind of space rock: in fact, there's only one in existence

+> Hint: You may need to look up the name of the rock on the internet.

+### Assignment "Hacks"

+See the `Suggestion` below to challenge yourself to implement a Hack.
+As always, you are allowed to develop your own Hack to satisfy this stretch goal.
+Place the code for the Hack inline with the code in the corresponding file.

+In order to recieve credit for the Hack, you must fill out the [hack.md](docs/hack.md) file located in the `docs` folder.

+> Note: The hacks this week are _exploratory_ in nature; they ask you to, effectively, break the programs to discover the conditions surrounding various failure modes.

 ### Changes to files in `.vscode`